 The Trick family is more determined than ever to frighten away their jolly new neighbors (“Lets Get Weird Reprise”) as the first act comes to a close.

 Both families are preparing for their favorite holiday (“It’s Almost Halloween”) as the second act begins.
 Ordelia Trick has a great idea to scare off Charleston Treat, who has just collected a basket of delicious apples.
 She ties his hands, blindfolds him and tosses the apples in a large pan of water.
 She muses to herself about what she has done (“A Boy Named Treat”).
 But when the Treat family discover Charleston, they rejoice!
 They believe he’s discovered a new game (“The Bob-For-Apples Game”)!
 It seems the Treat family is unstoppable!

 The family fued is halted when cousin Clark has gone missing.
 Upset by the war of words, he seems to have disappeared, and both families make quick work of finding him (“Find Clark!”).
 Before long, he’s discovered taking shelter in hopes of avoiding the conflict.
 Soon both families discover how much they have in common, and how much they both love Halloween (“Things That Go Bump in the Night”).

 Grab the kiddies and have a fantastic and fun family day in honor of that happy and hungry for candy holiday of Halloween.

-Eclaira: Mrs. Treat’s elder mother.
+Eclaira – Mrs. Treat’s elderly mother.
 A hot ticket!

 Setting: The play takes place in the adjoining yards of the Trick house and the Treat house.